FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/Waypoint/Tags/WaypointAddTag.md

 This endpoint is only available to verified users.

-The user token has to be sent as a `BearerToken` with the request.
+The access token has to be sent as a `BearerToken` with the request.

 ## Response